Riga International Film Festival launches its visual identity and announces the first films

 The best way to receive reminders about the early bird campaign on 2 June and to get monthly updates about the film lineup is to sign up to the festival’s newly launched mailing list.
 Subscribe by visiting mail.rigaiff.lv

-RIGA IFF receives support from the State Culture Capital Foundation, the National Film Centre and Riga City Council.
+RIGA IFF receives support from the State Culture Capital Foundation, Creative Europe MEDIA, the National Film Centre and Riga City Council.

 For further information: